71st Golden Globe Awards

 The 71st Golden Globe Awards, honoring the best in film and American television of 2013, was broadcast live from the Beverly Hilton Hotel in Beverly Hills, California, on January 12, 2014, by NBC, as part of the 2013-14 film awards season.
 The ceremony was produced by Dick Clark Productions in association with the Hollywood Foreign Press Association.
 Woody Allen was announced as the Cecil B. DeMille Award honoree for his lifetime achievements on September 13, 2013, and Diane Keaton accepted the award for him.
 On October 15, Tina Fey and Amy Poehler were announced as the co-hosts for the second time in a row and as the co-hosts for the 72nd Golden Globe Awards.
-The nominations were announced on December 12, 2013, by Aziz Ansari, Zoe Saldana and Olivia Wilde.
+The nominations were announced on December 12, 2013, by Aziz Ansari, Zoe Saldaña and Olivia Wilde.
 American Hustle, Behind the Candelabra, Breaking Bad, Brooklyn Nine-Nine, and Dallas Buyers Club were among the films and television shows that received multiple awards.